YotpoLtd/scene-detector-demo/README.md

 # Scene-detector
-Scene detection in images using https://github.com/GKalliatakis/Keras-VGG16-places365 &amp; MLFlow
+Scene detection in images using https://github.com/GKalliatakis/Keras-VGG16-places365 &amp; MLFlow.

+A Demo Project for Spark Summit 2020